mikemccand/luceneserver/README.md

 # Live documentation

-Once the server is running, load `http://localhost:4000/docs` to see minimial documentation of all REST commands and their accepted parameters.
+Once the server is running, load [http://localhost:4000/docs](http://localhost:4000/docs) to see minimal documentation of all REST commands and their accepted parameters.

 # Example indexing tool

-The `scripts/indexTaxis.py` shows an example of using a Python client to bulk-index documents from the [New York City taxi ride data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml), optionally spawning replicas as well.
+The [scripts/indexTaxis.py](scripts/indexTaxis.py) shows an example of using a Python client to bulk-index documents from the [New York City taxi ride data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml), optionally spawning replicas as well.
 It will build the release